Seven Days in Yogyakarta: A Travel Journal from Java's Cultural Heart

 They're right.

 Borobudur is the world's largest Buddhist temple.
-Not the biggest Buddhist building — that's debatable.
-The largest single Buddhist monument.
+Not the biggest Buddhist building — that's debatable — but the largest single Buddhist monument.
 Nine stacked platforms, 2,672 relief panels, 504 Buddha statues, and 72 perforated stupas arranged in concentric circles on the top three levels.
+Only a handful of places on earth match that devotional scale — the temple-studded plains of Bagan come closest.

-At 5:15AM, the sky was still dark.
-A thin line of amber appeared above the volcanoes to the east — Merapi, Merbabu, and others I couldn't name.
-Mist filled the valleys below the temple like milk.
-The stone stupas were silhouettes.
+At 5:15AM, the sky is still dark.
+A thin line of amber appears above the volcanoes to the east — Merapi, Merbabu, and others you won't be able to name.
+Mist fills the valleys below the temple like milk.
+The stone stupas are silhouettes.

-The stone turned gold.
-Each stupa cast a shadow across the platform.
-A Buddha statue, seated in meditation, caught the first direct ray of sun on its face.
-I was standing next to maybe 40 other people, all of us dead silent.
+The stone turns gold.
+Each stupa casts a shadow across the platform.
+A Buddha statue, seated in meditation, catches the first direct ray of sun on its face.
+Forty other people stand around you, all of them dead silent.
+Standing on a 1,200-year-old temple at dawn, watching the sun rise above volcanoes, something shifts — and you don't have to be religious to feel it.

 Day 3: The Sultan's Palace & Batik